-The proven 3-dimensional concave design of this latest version of the Kinesis Contoured Keyboard family delivers unparalleled levels of comfort and productivity for touch typists of all shapes and sizes.
-The Advantage2 ensures a neutral ergonomic interface for a wide range of touch typists, from 4' 6" to 6' 4".
+The proven 3-dimensional concave design of this latest version of the Kinesis Contoured Keyboard family delivers unparalleled levels of comfort and productivity for touch typists of all body types and builds.
+The Advantage2 serves as a neutral ergonomic data input interface for touch typists ranging from 4' 6" to 6' 4".
 Anyone who considers their keyboard a core tool for their job should consider this keyboard.
-It is the only keyboard which goes beyond the wrist and addresses the ergonomics at the level of the fingers, intelligently redistributing the repetitive activity associated with typing to minimize the potential of fatigue.
-This keyboard is especially popular with keyboard intensive users including programmers, transcriptionists, writers and web content developers.
+It is the only keyboard that addresses ergonomics down to the level of the fingertips.
+It does this by intelligently redistributing the repetitive activity associated with typing to minimize the potential of fatigue. .
+This keyboard is especially popular with those who perform keyboard intensive work, including programmers, transcriptionists, writers and web content developers.

-This newest revision to the well-known Advantage keyboard has several improvements over the previous model.
-Cherry ML tactile mechanical keyswitches have replaced the elastomer keyswitches on the function row at the top of the keyboard.
-A comprehensive Smart Set Programming Engine allows users to build and save multiple custom keyboard layouts, reducing repetitive or awkward keystrokes and maximizing productivity.
-Far more and longer macros are now supported, with up to 100 unique macros of 200 characters now available to meet the needs of the most discerning user.
-It is PC and Mac compatible, and includes additional hard-wired features such as unlimited custom key remapping, macro playback speed, optional audible key clicks and keyboard status reports.
-For a complete list of what changed from the Advantage to the Advantage2, please see this overview on the Kinesis web site.
+The Advantage2 keyboard has several improvements over the prior generation Advantage model.
+Cherry ML tactile mechanical keyswitches have replaced the elastomer keyswitches on the function row at the top of the keyboard to provide a more consistent "feel".
+The Smart Set Programming Engine facilitates the development and storage of multiple custom keyboard layouts, reducing repetitive or awkward keystrokes and maximizing productivity.
+Far more and longer macros are now supported, with up to 100 unique macros of 200 characters now available, sufficient to satisfy even the most rigorous productivity and exacting customization demands.
+The Advantage2 is PC and Mac compatible, and includes additional hard-wired features such as unlimited custom key remapping, macro playback speed, optional audible key clicks and keyboard status reports.

-The KB600 is the most popular model of the Advantage2, with standard QWERTY key legends and Cherry Brown tactile keyswitches.
-This keyboard is also available with Cherry "Quiet" Red linear keyswitches (KB600LFQ), dual legended QWERTY-DVORAK key legends (KB600QD) or with an eye-catching painted silver gloss finish (KB605).
+The KB600 is the most popular model of the Advantage2, featuring standard QWERTY key legends and Cherry Brown tactile keyswitches.
+It is also available with Cherry "Quiet" Red linear keyswitches (KB600LFQ), dual legended QWERTY-DVORAK key legends (KB600QD) or with an eye-catching painted silver gloss finish (KB605).

 Based on years of research the Kinesis Contoured keyboard was designed not only to reduce the known risk factors associated with repetitive stress injuries but also to provide a more comfortable and productive interface than other keyboards.
 Its unique contoured design reduces the force and stressful postures that contribute to discomfort and limit productivity.
 Since its introduction in 1992, this keyboard has undergone extensive independent testing and has proven superior in both comfort and productivity when compared to traditional and other alternative keyboards.